omshankar1/casper-blogging-template/site/content/post/centos7-on-kvm-using-cloudinit.md

 title: Centos7 on a KVM using cloud-init
 ---

-# Centos7 on a KVM using cloud-init

-The intention of this blod is to create a sample config files to bring up a Centos7 vm on KVM using cloud-init.
+The intention of this blog is to create a sample config files to bring up a Centos7 vm on KVM using cloud-init.

 The requirement for creating KVM instance is obviously to have KVM and its related packages installed.
 I won't be talking about installation and the basics of KVM in this blog.
 This part is sufficielty documented in the internet.
 This blog is going to focus on a sample user-data which can be used and later modified to